yinkakun/gatsby-starter-glass/content/posts/dfinity/inside-icp.md

 tags:
   - DFINITY
 description: |-
-  How the internet computer works
+  How The Internet Computer Works
-  Describing Internet Computer Technology
+  Describing its Technology
 ---

 ## Medium